touilleMan/godot-python/README.md

 - [Code emitter](http://docs.micropython.org/en/latest/wipy/reference/speed_python.html#the-native-code-emitter)
   allows compilation to native code of some parts of the script for speedup boost.
-- Unlike CPython reference counting, MicroPython make use of a garbage collector which allows can be manually triggered (i.g. to run it in parallel with rendering [given game logic is not run at this time](https://godotengine.org/article/why-does-godot-use-servers-and-rids)).
+- Unlike CPython reference counting, MicroPython make use of a garbage collector which can be manually triggered (i.g. to run it in parallel with rendering [given game logic is not run at this time](https://godotengine.org/article/why-does-godot-use-servers-and-rids)).
 - Python's "everything is object" logic means CPython store each object on the heap and refer to it through pointer.
   On the other hand [MicroPython implements base types](https://github.com/micropython/micropython/blob/master/py/mpconfig.h#L54)